 Pathology and causes

 On physical examination in adults, the spleen should not be palpable.
-If palpable, this indicates a ≥1.5-fold magnification.
-The degree of enlargement of the spleen is determined by the distance from its defined border to the left costal arch in centimeters.
+If it can be palpated, this indicates an enlargement of ≥1.5 times.
+The degree of spleen enlargement is determined by the distance from its well-defined edge to the left costal margin in centimeters.

 Causes:

-• infections: bacterial (tuberculosis, typhoid and paratyphoid fever, brucellosis, infective endocarditis), viral (infectious mononucleosis, cytomegalovirus, viral hepatitis), protozoan (malaria, toxoplasmosis, leishmaniasis);
+- infections: bacterial (tuberculosis, typhoid fever and paratyphoid fever, brucellosis, infective endocarditis), viral (infectious mononucleosis, cytomegalovirus, viral hepatitis), protozoan (malaria, toxoplasmosis, leishmaniasis);

-• portal hypertension: liver cirrhosis, Budd-Chiari syndrome, portal obstruction (thrombosis, narrowing, congenital cavernosity, compression by lymph nodes and tumors) or splenic vein (thrombosis, narrowing, aneurysm or compression by pancreatic tumors or other neoplasms);
+- portal hypertension: hepatic cirrhosis, Budd-Chiari syndrome, portal obstruction (thrombosis, narrowing, congenital cavernosity, compression by lymph nodes and tumors) or splenic vein obstruction (thrombosis, narrowing, aneurysm or compression by pancreatic tumors or other neoplasms);

-• accumulation diseases: Gaucher disease, Niemann-Pick disease, mucopolysaccharidoses;
+- accumulation diseases: Gaucher disease, Niemann-Pick disease, mucopolysaccharidosis;

-• other (rare): cysts (congenital, post-traumatic, post-infarct, echinococcal), abscesses, tumor metastases, benign and malignant tumors of the spleen, hemophagocytic lymphohistiocytosis.
+- Other (rare): cysts (congenital, post-traumatic, post-infarction, echinococcal), abscesses, tumor metastases, benign and malignant tumors of the spleen, hemophagocytic lymphohistiocytosis.

-An enlarged spleen may be the cause of hypersplenism, ie excessive sequestration and destruction of blood cells (usually all, but limited to 1-2 cell lines) by splenic macrophages.
+An enlarged spleen can be the cause of hypersplenism, that is, sequestration and excessive destruction of blood cells (usually all, although it is limited to 1 or 2 cell lines) by splenic macrophages.

-Signs of hypersplenism do not depend on the degree of enlargement of the spleen.
-If the increase is due, eg. amyloidosis or tumor metastasis, then hypersplenism is not seen (there may be hyposplenism).
+The signs of hypersplenism do not depend on the degree of spleen enlargement.
+If the enlargement is due to, for example, amyloidosis or tumor metastasis, then hypersplenism is not observed (hyposplenism may be present).

 In the case of an enlarged spleen with lymphoproliferative neoplasms, the signs of hypersplenism, even with a large spleen, are not as pronounced as with portal hypertension or Gaucher disease.